psoder3/TankWars/README.md

 // returns a list of all active tanks in the arena (in read-only form) public List<Tank> getTanks()

+// returns a list of all active lightning in the arena (in read-only form)
+// after touching lightning your tank will forever shoot bullets twice as fast public List<Lightning> getLightnings()

+// returns a list of all active bombs in the arena (in read-only form) public List<Bomb> getBombs()

+// returns the number of seconds left before this bomb explodes public int getTimeLeft()

 // returns the rotation degrees of an object (both bullets and tanks)
 // 0 is facing right, 90 is down, 180 is left, 270 is up